 Based on what we know about Jesus, he most likely spent many hours a day sitting in meditation without even knowing it.
 Meditation is our natural state of being.
 It is how every baby and animal lives 24/7.
 I can see it now: Jesus sitting on a rock with his eyes closed, just being, appreciating, and observing all that life is.

 Before humans learned to farm, back when we still lived in the wilderness, being fully present and aware of our surroundings was essential to survival.
-We had to be constantly aware of our bodies, such as if we were breathing too loud or giving off any fear.
+We had to be constantly aware of our bodies, make sure we weren’t breathing too loud or giving off any fear.

 If a dangerous animal was nearby, we knew that we needed to make our bodies calm and remain fully alert.
-If we were distracted, if we acted unmindfully, we were dead if we were lost in our thoughts.
+If we were distracted, if we acted unmindfully, if we were lost in our thoughts, we were dead.

 Surely much of that time, without realizing it, he was meditating.
 And when he returned from this journey as Christ, he was a totally different person.
-We were now ready to take on the Romans and lead the world into salvation.
+He was now ready to take on the Romans and lead the world into salvation.
+So, if Jesus meditated, can Christians meditate?

 Salvation vs. Enlightenment